ReconfigureIO/UX/docs/source/benchmarking.rst

 Overview
 ------------------------
-Reconfigure.io programs contain code for a whole FPGA instance: a Go program for the FPGA and another for the host CPU.
-The host CPU is responsible for collecting/defining sample data, creating the required space in shared memory, passing pointers to the FPGA and starting the FPGA running.
+Reconfigure.io programs contain code for a whole FPGA instance: a Go program for the FPGA and at least one other to be run on the host CPU.
+The host is responsible for collecting/defining sample data, creating the required space in shared memory, passing pointers to the FPGA and starting the FPGA running.
 So, there's a certain amount of set up and tear down work required in our programs on either side of the main work of the FPGA.

-We can measure the performance of our Reconfigure.io programs in terms of the speed at which they can process data using Go's benchmarking framework. **Go benchmarking is designed to run through a defined loop of code a number of times until it can report a stable benchmark for the process**, so using various methods we can decide at which point we want to start and stop the timer running, which means we have a good degree of control over what we're actually measuring.
+We can use Go's benchmarking framework to measure the performance of our Reconfigure.io programs in terms of the speed at which they can process data. **Go benchmarking is designed to run through a defined loop of code a number of times until it can report a stable benchmark for the process**.
+The framework uses a timer which can be started, reset and stopped, so we can decide at which bits of our data processing we want to measure using these controls.

 In standard Go, benchmarking is part of the testing framework, so the benchmark would be defined within the project's ``main_test.go`` and you would run the benchmark with ``go test`` with an added ``-bench=.`` parameter. **When benchmarking Reconfigure.io programs you will be using our command line tool** ``reco`` **rather than** ``go test -bench=.`` **, and rather than including the benchmarking code itself in the** ``main_test.go`` **file, you’ll write a whole new host-side command so you can run the benchmark during deployment to get accurate results from the actual hardware.**